-The island of Menjangan is especially for the underwater atmosphere, haunting.
-The reef on the south side of the island is a wall lined with a forest of huge gorgonians, a profusion of soft corals.
-The place is alive with life.
+The island of Menjangan is especially worthy of its underwater atmosphere, bewitching.
+The reef on the south side of the island is a wall lined with a forest of huge gorgonians and a profusion of soft corals.
+The place is teeming with life.
 A life-size aquarium!

 The visibility is excellent, and when you look up to the surface, the delicate branches of the sea fans are shaded in Chinese shadows on the blue.
 Super show.